 - Support and software packages for mental health referrers to ensure PHN mental health pathways work seamlessly and effectively.

-- Media releases relating to sector updates (e.g. Medicare changes, program developments and pilot opportunities, etc.) to ensure important updates are brought to your attention.
+- Regular sector updates (e.g. Medicare changes, COVID-19 and natural disaster response, program developments and future opportunities, etc.) to ensure important updates are brought to your attention.

 - Locum services through private or employed arrangements to ensure your clients are supported if you suddenly are unable to work.